railsadminteam/rails_admin/docs/railsadmin-dsl.md

 **Field groupings**

-By default RailsAdmin groups fields in the edit views (create and update views) by including all database columns and belongs to associations to "Basic info" group which is displayed on top of form.
-Below that are displayed all the other associations a model has, one group per association.
+By default RailsAdmin groups fields in the edit views (create and update views) by including all database columns and associations to the `:default` group.

 The configuration accessors are `edit`, `create` and `update`.
 First one is a batch accessor which configures both create and update views.
 For consistency,